WebForFunThailand/noobtoberfest/README.md

 ### 🥇 Rewards

 Hacktoberfest BKK 2019 community ticket.
 We have only 7 tickets so do your best.

-### 📝 Rules

-1. Write your game with all your skill.
-2. All your code **MUST!!** remain in one html file.
-3. Send pull request to us.
-4. Done!

-After we merge, your work will be displayed at [https://noobtoberfest.netlify.com](https://noobtoberfest.netlify.com)

 ### 🏆 How do we judge who is suite for ticket?